campusbeats/campusbeats.github.io/index.md

 Source code for Milestone 2 is in development.

-#### Milestone 2 currently consists of 18 issues, which are being managed using the CampusBeats GitHub Project M2:
+#### Milestone 2 currently consists of 19 issues, which were managed using the CampusBeats GitHub Project M2:
 Issues were created throughout the development process of Milestone 2.
 These ranged from updating the overall design of our application to implementing various funtionalities.
 Additionally, more pages were created to serve various purposes, such as the Calendar page.
 Although one person was assigned to be the main person working on that issue, many issues called for collaboration between members as the task appeared to be too big for one person to figure out, like the implemented search algorithm.
 ![](images/M2milestone.PNG)

+## Known bugs and issues
+These are a list of known bugs that, while not app-breaking, definitely exist.
+If you find a new bug, report it to the dev team!
+  - Calendar Event Creator popup does not display all possible error messages
+  - Unknown dependencies on InterestCollection pulled from Bowfolios
+  - Information cannot be removed if input into profile

 ## Future Features and Design
 These are the list of features/design aspects we hope to implement sometime in the future:
  - Implement admin & user permissions so that users will not be able to access admin features
  - Removal of banned profiles from the entire application, rather than from the monitor page alone
+ - Integration with phone/text notifications
+ - In-app messaging client
+ - Mobile version

 # Community Feedback
 After developing our application, we had 5 members of the community act as users to test our application.
+We received feedback from: Devan L., Jerrie S., Lindsay R., Ashley T., and

 The feedback we received from them are as follows:
- - Adjust color of category tags (e.g. lightest blue) of profiles as it may hurt the eyes
+## Liked
+- "It looks and feels simple and easy to use"
+- "Maybe add colors to calendar's day of the week.
+So readability is easier."
+- Calendar automatically adjust sizes making it easy to see all events

+# Could Improve
 - Making the sentence before Browse button on User Home Page more concise
- - Fixing inability to update the profile after creating one
- + "It looks and feels simple and easy to use"
- + "Maybe add colors to calendar's day of the week.
-So readability is easier."
+- Would be nice to be able to search using only some fields
+- Select all / delete all for search options
+- Some sort of tutorial would be helpful

 # Contact us:
 Developers of CampusBeats: Blaine Wataru, Innika Pang, and Lancen Daclison.